Cotalker/documentation/docs/documentation/automation/surveys/question_exec_extras/set_responses_values.md

 ## Summary {#description}

-The SET_RESPONSES command is an object used by [Question Code Automation](/docs/documentation/automation/question_exec) functions to return specified values and insert them to answer the indicated survey question.
+The SET_RESPONSES command is an object used by [Custom Code Question Automation](/docs/documentation/automation/surveys/question_exec) functions to return specified values and insert them to answer the indicated survey question.

 SET\_RESPONSES must return [_values_](#value-types) in the data type or format of the [survey question's content type](/docs/documentation/models/surveys/model_questionContentType).